 It would be so great if we humans could just stand up and fly away like birds do.
 We could get everywhere so much faster.
 But for now, we’re stuck riding cars, trains, boats or planes.
 So our friend Vasily M. asked, what’s the fastest you could get from New York to Los Angeles by train? (and drew this great picture to go along with it!)
 Well, that depends on the distance traveled, and the speed of the fastest train out there.
 There’s no train track that runs a perfect straight line from New York to LA.
 But if there were, it would be just 2,448 miles long, compared to 2,787 miles on the roads.
 Then we’d put the world’s fastest train on that track: The Shanghai Maglev line zooms at 268 miles per hour!
 On a straight coast-to-coast track, that train could reach California in just 9 hours 8 minutes.
 Luckily, a plane can fly it in about 5 1/2 hours, and that’s a lot less work.

-Wee ones: If you take the 9-hour train trip and your friend takes a 5-hour flight, who takes less time to do the trip?
+Wee ones: If you take the 9-hour train trip and your friend flies a 5-hour flight, who takes less time to do the trip?

 Big kids: If your track ends up 2 miles longer than the 2,448 miles you hoped for, how long is it?
-Bonus: What’s the latest minute you could get on the train in LA time and make it to New York the same calendar day (11:59 pm), given that New York is 3 hours ahead?
+Bonus: What’s the latest minute you could get on the 9-hour-8-minute train in LA time and reach New York the same day (11:59 pm), given that L.A.’s clocks are 3 hours behind New York?

-The sky’s the limit: If you built a 300-mph train, then slowed it by 1/2 that speed, then slowed that new speed by 1/3, then slowed that new speed by 1/4, what fraction of your original speed is your train’s final speed?
+The sky’s the limit: If you built a 300-mph train, then slowed it by 1/2, then slowed that new speed by 1/3, then slowed that new speed by 1/4, what fraction of your original speed is your train’s final speed?

 Wee ones: Your friend’s trip is shorter.